stvngrcia/holbertonschool-low_level_programming-2018/0x04-pointers_arrays_strings/README.md

 + _strlen - Calculates the lenght of a string
 + _puts - prints a string
 + print_rev - printing a string in reverse
++ rev_string - reverses a string in place